 Medicinal Uses

-In alternative medicine, the yellow iris is used to get rid of dandruff, and the white iris can be used to alleviate the symptoms of bronchitis and asthma.
+• In alternative medicine, yellow iris is used to combat dandruff, while white iris can help alleviate bronchitis and asthma symptoms.

 Aesthetic Purposes

-The iris may be a beautiful plant, but it’s also toxic.
-For this reason, iris flowers are most commonly used for ornamental purposes.
-You’ll find them planted as accent flowers, or in beautiful borders, or even as gifts for special occasions.
+• They are commonly planted as accent flowers, used in beautiful borders, or given as gifts for special occasions.

 What Is The Symbolism Of An Iris Flower Tattoo